Eliot-Roxbergh/notes_pinephone/README.md

 I think it is recommended to install custom firmware SDK for the modem, see [2].

-In my case, by updating firmware and installing SDK I instantly got 4G calls (VoLTE) working which was broken before.
+In my case, by updating firmware and installing SDK I instantly got 4G calls (VoLTE) working for Fello (carrier) which was broken before.
 It is also more open source and has more features.

 Basic steps as reference (what I did when testing):